-10. If, following initial assessment, the Monitoring Officer decides that the complaint should be treated as a 'valid complaint' they will write to the complainant and explain that the matter is to be referred to the subject Member for them to seek to resolve the issue in accordance with this procedure.
-The complainant will also be provided with an outline of the procedure for dealing with complaints against Councillors.
+- 9.10.
+If, following initial assessment, the Monitoring Officer decides that the complaint should be treated as a 'valid complaint' they will write to the complainant and explain that the matter is to be referred to the subject Member for them to seek to resolve the issue in accordance with this procedure.
+The complainant will also be provided with an outline of the procedure for dealing with complaints against Councillors. - 10.11.
+At the same time the Monitoring Officer will refer the matter to the subject Member and the relevant Group Whip for their consideration.
+In this correspondence the Monitoring Officer will provide the subject Member with a reasonable timescale within which to attempt to resolve the complaint (usually

-&lt;sup>3 Such complaints will be redirected to the West Yorkshire Police, subject to the complainant's agreement.
+&lt;sup>7 Such complaints will be redirected to the West Yorkshire Police, subject to the complainant's agreement.

-&lt;sup>4 Information shared will include details of the complainant and their complaint.
+&lt;sup>8 Information shared will include details of the complainant and their complaint.
 The Subject Member will receive this information as a data controller in their own right and all usual data protection controls will apply.